-- A mentor is a member of the community who has professional expertise or experience and knowledge in the area of study you have chosen to explore.

-- A mentor must also:

-- be at least 21 years old.

-- not be a family member.

-- not be a current employer.
+- A mentor is a member of the community who has professional expertise or experience and knowledge in the area of study you have chosen to explore. - A mentor must also must be at least 21 years old and must not be an immediate family member. - If you choose to work with a current employer, your fieldwork must not occur during work hours and must involve a learning stretch outside of your normal responsibilities.